elaforge/karya/doc/overview.md

 Similarly, since time is explicit and spatial, it's less efficient than notation which can make assumptions about the rhythmic conventions, such as written konnakol or Javanese kepatihan.
-To deal with that, I have sub-languages for things like konnakol which output score notation.
+To deal with that, I have specialized DSLs for things like konnakol which output score notation.

 - At the moment it's still early in development, and has many underdocumented and buggy parts.
 It's also changing rapidly, and code written against internal